nupplaphil/friendica/doc/en/admin/settings.md

 When checked an information flag will be set in the published information about your node.
 (Should *Publish Server Information* be enabled.)

-Additionally a note will be displayed on the registration page for new users.
+Additionally, a note will be displayed on the registration page for new users.

 ### Advanced